 The plans call for cedar and oak construction, with galvanized nails for assembly, but some substitutions were made by the museum volunteer builders.
 Poplar boards replaced cedar for the boat side planks, as long, wide and clear planks are much harder to find now, and decking screws provide much more strength and corrosion resistance, compared to nails.
 Some plywood was substituted for boards used in seats and the boat bottom, as well.

 While the plans were quite specific, the museum builders were often skeptical that wood could be convinced to bend and twist in the way the instructions suggested.
 These were exciting times, as wood popped and groaned under the stresses of assembly, but the plans proved to be accurate and the boat came together as promised.

-Two Marine grade plywood panels were scarfed (joined together) to form the boat bottom.
+Below: Two Marine-grade plywood panels were scarfed (joined together) to form the boat bottom.
 The plans (foreground) then called for lengthwise oak supports to be added and seats fitted.
 Paint colors depended on what was available in the shop, resulting in white sides, red bottom and trim and gray seats and bottom interior.
 The interior wood was rubbed with preservative.

 Copyright 2016-2019.
 Havre de Grace Maritime Museum.
 All rights reserved.